zhao471813000/CSE240A/README.md

 ## Grading

-All grading will be done with respect to your predictor's Misprediciton Rate, as well as its correctness (for Gshare and Tournament) compared to our implementation.
+All grading will be done with respect to your predictor's Misprediction Rate, as well as its correctness (for Gshare and Tournament) compared to our implementation.

 You get 10 points for correctness of the gshare and tournament predictors (20 points max grade for correctness).
 If your predictions match the correct output, you get full points.
 You get 15 points if your custom predictor beats one of the other two (gshare and tournament), and +15 points (30 total) if you beat both of them.